DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-We managed to detect changes in the select box.
-However, it is not sufficient for filtering the grid.
-We will need to add the [IntegratedFiltering](../reference/integrated-filtering.md) plugin that performs built-in data filtering.
-If we take a look at the plugin description, we will see that there is the `filterExpression` getter that represents a filter expression that will be used for filtering.
-So, we will redefine the value of `filterExpression` using a  function to extend the expression with our selected value.
+Although we are detecting changes in the select box, the grid does not apply a filter yet.
+We need to add the [IntegratedFiltering](../reference/integrated-filtering.md) plugin to the Grid.
+According to the docs, the plugin imports a `filterExpression` getter that represents the filter expression to be applied.
+We should use a function to extend the `filterExpression` with the selected value.

 *index.js:*
 ```jsx